powolnik/TaskaDoo/Docs/ImplementationPlans/StepByStep.md

 ## 4. Set Up Development Environment (1–2 Weeks)
 ### Tasks
 - **Project Initialization**:
-  - Set up a new React Native project (using React Native CLI).
+  - Set up a project.
-  - Establish a Git repository with a clear branching strategy.
+  - Establish a Git repository with a clear branching strategy. [x]
 - **CI/CD Pipeline Configuration**:
   - Implement continuous integration using tools like GitHub Actions or CircleCI for automated builds and tests.
 - **Coding Standards & Documentation**: